jleung51/scripts/battery_notifier/README.md

 ./battery_notifier.py
 ```

 On the first time that the script is activated, no alert will be sent.
-An alert is only created when
+An alert is only created when the previous battery level was above a specific alert level, and the current battery level is below that alert level.